CodeLynch/coding-challenge-repository/problem_set_1/README.md

 2. I then created the primary function for the problem,  *getPairs()*.
 I initialized an empty array of type "number[][]" for the result, then I created a **nested for-loop**, to iterate through the word list.
 The outer loop assigns the current word of iteration to variable *wordA*.
 Then the inner loop follows which iterates through the word list as well.
 It checks if the outer iteration is not equal to the inner iteration, if it's not, variable *wordB* is given the value of that iteration's word and  *isPalindrome()* is called with the concat of *wordA* and *wordB* parameter.
 If it returns true then index of the outer(i) and inner iteration(j) is added to the array in this format: ```[i,j]```.
 Once the inner loop ends, the outer loop follows and starts again until it iterates through all of the word list.

+3. I then tested it by having an array of strings given to variable **input** and output the value of *getPairs(input)* through the console with console.log.

 ## Instructions to Run the Code
 1. Make sure Node is installed on your device.